ahmadmazen/CarND-LaneLines-P1/writeup.md

 ```
 ![grayscaleImg](assets/4.png)

-6. **Line Detection** In order to generate lines from the pixels forming edges in the last image I used Hough Line Transform algorithm which essentially by using hough space transform each
+6. **Line Detection** In order to generate lines from the pixels forming edges in the last image I used Hough Line Transform algorithm which essentially transform the points in image space to lines in hough space and then voting lines by the intersection formed between those lines.

 ```python
 lines = cv2.HoughLinesP(